customerio/customerio-reactnative/README.md

 A React Native `AppDelegate` conforms to `UIApplicationDelegate` directly rather than subclassing, so this method is not an `override`, and the URL is passed on to `RCTLinkingManager` instead of `super`.
 See [the sample app's `AppDelegate.swift`](/example/ios/SampleApp/AppDelegate.swift) for this in context.

 For a `UIScene` host, handle both lifecycle paths.
-At scene connection, pass launch options through the wrapper so a cold Live Activity tap is attributed and React Native receives the customer's destination instead of Customer.io's internal tracking URL:
+At scene connection, pass the connection options through the wrapper so a cold Live Activity tap is attributed and its destination enters the acknowledged Customer.io router.
+Ordinary app links remain in React Native launch options for `Linking`:

 ```swift
 import customerio_reactnative